 Designers should be concerned with the site’s ability to encourage sales first and foremost; otherwise, what good is it?
 If it isn’t being read or shared on social media it is probably not relevant to the target audience.

-Design your site to be added to and easily maintained and updated (and upgraded) for optimum results.
+Redesign your business website to be added to and easily maintained and updated (and upgraded) for optimum results.
 Optimize each page and use advanced plugins to simplify the site’s ability to be efficiently crawled by the search engines.

 Think about it, would you buy and own a granite dining room table and chairs because it was supposedly trendy?
 Or would you rather own an attractive, comfortable table and chairs that were made from quality wood and crafted to last?